 About the founder

 Rev. Dr. Myrna Thurmond-Malone is a pastoral psychotherapist and received her educational training at the College of St. Elizabeth, Berkeley College, Mercer University, the Interdenominational Theological Center (ITC), Columbia Theological Seminary, Higher Impact Training and Counseling (HITC), Anger Management Institute, and the International Association of Trauma Professionals.
 Most recent training and accomplishment is a second masters in Clinical Psychopharmacology at the Chicago School of Professional Psychology.

 In her quest for learning, cultivating and crafting her skills, she pursued additional extensive training in clinical pastoral education, and clinical pastoral counseling and psychotherapy.
-She completed 12 months of clinical pastoral education at St. Luke's Counseling Center and Emory Center for Pastoral Services; and 18 months of clinical pastoral counseling and psychotherapy training at Care and Counseling Center of Georgia.
+She completed 12 months of clinical pastoral education at St. Luke's Counseling Center and Emory Center for Pastoral Services; and 18 months of clinical pastoral counseling and psychotherapy training at Care and Counseling Center of Georgia and 6 months at Health Coach Institute (HCI).
 Lastly, she served 3 1/2 years as a volunteer Chaplain and grief and loss counselor at Metro State Women's prison.

 She also studied music and law that informs her work with clients.
 After working for nine plus years as a paralegal in the field of family and contract law, and volunteering in various outreach ministries she answered the call to ministry and began to work full-time in ministry serving and being an advocate for the voiceless, oppressed, and marginalized.